-A. The City has established the following schedule of days that shall be observed as legal holidays by all Management Employees, at which time the City's administrative offices will be closed.
+A. The City has established the following schedule of days that shall be observed as legal holidays by all affected employees, at which time the City's administrative offices will be closed.
 The City observes twelve holidays.
 Three floating holidays are included in the leave bank.

+January 1st

-January 1st 3rd Monday in January 3rd Monday in February Last Monday in May July 4th
+3rd Monday in January 3rd Monday in February Last Monday in May

+June 19th July 4th